kovanostra/message-passing-neural-network/ENVIRONMENT_VARIABLES.md

 1. For numeric ranges: ENVVAR='min_value&max_value&number_of_values' (e.g. '10&15&2')
 2. For string ranges: ENVVAR='selection_1&selection_2' (e.g. 'SGD&Adam')

-- The model to use ('RNN' or 'GRU') is defined by :
+- The model to use (only 'RNN' available at this version') is defined by :

 MODEL='RNN'